 For example, let’s say you need a hearing test.
-According to Amino, a hearing test in the New York area for UnitedHealthcare enrollees is going to cost around $136.
+According to Amino, a hearing test in the New York area for UnitedHealthcare enrollees costs around $136.
 Let’s say your plan has a $0 deductible, a $30 copayment for doctor’s visits, and a 30% coinsurance for every other service.
 You’ll end up paying about $71 out-of-pocket for the hearing test: $30 for the visit and $40.80 for the hearing test.

 There are a few strategies for dealing with out-of-pocket healthcare costs.

-One of the best is an HSA or FSA.
+One of the best is a health savings account or flexible spending account.
 Both of these special types of savings accounts help people put money aside for out-of-pocket healthcare expenses.
 The main benefit, however, is that money put in an FSA or HSA is tax-free, which can save you hundreds of dollars every year.
 Here's how to open an HSA.

 You can also try telemedicine, which is a fancy word for talking to a doctor on the phone or through an app.
-Some insurers, like Oscar, even include telemedicine as a main feature of their health insurance plan.
 Telemedicine is usually much cheaper than seeing a doctor in an office, and it can help you decide whether you just have a case of the sniffles or if you need to visit the nearest hospital now.

 Your doctor may also have coupons available for deep discounts on lab services, prescriptions, and other peripheral costs.
 Coupons and other discounts may help you save over 50% on the cost of services.
 Ask your doctor what discounts are available.